 Degree: Master of Science in Engineering – Manufacturing & Design

-Description: An advanced program of study that covers a broad spectrum of fundamental and advanced topics in modern manufacturing and design including mechanical systems, digital control systems, micro- and nano-devices, wireless systems, failure of materials, and composites.
-The program prepares students with the higher educational background that is necessary for today’s rapidly changing technology needs.
+Program Description: An advanced program of study that covers fundamental and applied topics in modern manufacturing and mechanical design.
+The program includes Finite Element Methods in design, mechanics of intelligent material systems, nano- and micro-manufacturing, material processing, rapid prototyping, composites manufacturing, design with composites, digital control, design of power transmission systems, design of high-temperature components, and design of smart grids.
+The program prepares students with the higher educational background and the competence that are necessary for today’s rapidly changing technology needs.

-Select a minimum of six courses from the following:
+Select a minimum of six courses from the following list:

-Students can meet the Comprehensive Exam Requirement in two ways: Choose (1 option below)
+Students can meet the Comprehensive Exam Requirement by choosing ONE option below:

 Take and Pass ENGR 299 Capstone Project course.

 Take and pass three written exams for three different graduate level courses within the student’s area of specialization.
 The written exams are held concurrently with the final exam of the graduate level courses.
 Students may select which exams they would like to count towards the Comprehensive Exam requirement.

 As long as you have met the requirements above, the remaining courses may be selected from other Engineering departments.
 No approval is necessary.
 Please note: Students may not apply electives towards earning a certificate.
 Certificate programs are intended for non-matriculating students and are categorized as separate programs.

 Students are expected to complete the degree within two academic years and one quarter, including two summer sessions.
 The maximum time allowed in this program is three academic years (nine quarters), excluding summer sessions.